ezio-auditore/presentation-mozilla-internship-2011/script.md

     * My favorite was a user who mentioned that he was burned ever since the site went offline for an extended period of time a couple of years ago.
       It didn't, but it was an important point nonetheless.
-The site did something to make this user believe it was broken, and we should fix that in the future.
+The site did something to make this user believe it was broken, and we should fix that.

 Slide 6
 -------
 * And finally, my main focus this summer.
-I was hired for this internship especially because I had experience with Scrum, a software engineering framework.
+I was hired by Mozilla especially because I had experience with Scrum, a software engineering framework.
 * This team had never used Scrum before, so I started slow.
-    * I created a product backlog, a big, definitive list of features and met with the team every three weeks to create a Sprint backlog, a list of product backlog items to complete over the three week period.
+    * I created a product backlog, a big, definitive list of features and met with the team every three weeks to create a Sprint backlog, a list of product backlog items to complete over a three week period.
-* But most importantly, I started retrospective discussion -- a chance for the team to identify what aspects of our process were working well and what aspects weren't.
+* Most importantly, I started retrospective discussion -- a chance for the team to identify what aspects of our process were working well and what aspects weren't.
 As far as I am concerned, these discussions are the cornerstones of Scrum.
-* In these last few slides, I will outline some of the improvements that I implemented in response to these discussions.
-Bear with me -- there are many examples here (and this list doesn't even include everything!), but I think it gives a great overview of the process improvements that were made.
+* In these last few slides, I will outline some of the improvements that I made in response to these discussions.
+Bear with me -- there are many examples here, but I think it gives a great overview of the process improvements that were made.

 Slide 7
 -------